Ozdotdotdot/smashDA/README.md

 - The first run hydrates a SQLite database at `.cache/startgg/smash.db` that stores tournaments, events, and per-event payloads.
 Follow-up runs read straight from the database (and only re-sync from start.gg once a week or when the date window expands), so you can explore older tournaments offline.
 Delete the file if you ever want to rebuild it from scratch, or pass `use_store=False` to `generate_player_metrics` for ephemeral environments.
 - Raw GraphQL responses are no longer cached as JSON when the SQLite store is enabled.
 If you need the old behavior (e.g., for debugging schema changes), pass `use_store=False` or `use_cache=True` explicitly to `generate_player_metrics` to re-enable the hashed `.cache/startgg/*.json` snapshots (those still auto-refresh every seven days and archive the previous payload).
 - Location attribution got more robust: we now infer a `home_state` only when at least three events with known states exist and one state accounts for ≥60% of them.
 Tournaments also record `addrCountry`, so we expose `home_country`/confidence columns alongside the state fields.
 Use these when filtering travelers vs. locals or when exploring regions outside the US.
+- Series discovery & precompute: use `run_report.py --tournament-contains/--tournament-slug-contains` to scope a slice by series; `Visualizer.ipynb` and `Visualizer_api.ipynb` expose the same knobs for manual exploration.
+For fast API responses, precompute series metrics with `python precompute_metrics.py --state GA --months-back 3 --auto-series` (picks top N series by entrants plus any with max entrants ≥ threshold or event count ≥ threshold; defaults N=5, max≥32, events≥3).
+Results live in the `player_series_metrics` table.

 ## API usage